-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Kerenza Gwynn (Designated Safeguarding Lead; DSL) or, in their absence, to Jo Lavender (Deputy DSL).
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Kerenza Gwynn (Designated Safeguarding Lead; DSL) or, in their absence, to Jo Lavender or Sarah Chick (Deputy DSLs).
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.
 Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly and the DSL will be updated at the earliest opportunity.